Feature

 We’ll show how Aurora keeps approvals, change history, and evidence connected so the next review starts from current work.

-Bring one live request and we will show the path to security policy configuration record without losing approvals, ownership, or reviewer context.
+Share one request and we will show the path to security policy configuration record without losing approvals, ownership, or reviewer context.